mackmoe/polr_pronto/README.md

 # Polr Pronto!

-A brief description of what this project does and who it's for:
+A brief description of what this project does and who it's for (me ...basically):

 This repo is seperated into 3 purposes: